 Mossy Creek is Virginia’s most famous fly fishing destination.
 Flowing through rolling farmland, it is a classic limestone creek that features tough-to-catch brown trout, undulating masses of aquatic vegetation, swift runs, and steep drop-offs.
 It is especially challenging to beginning fly anglers, and can even frustrate experienced fishermen.
 Since no wading is allowed, fish must be approached cautiously from steep banks.
-Those with patience and technique have often been rewarded with 25 inch brownie hook-ups.
+Those with patience and technique can have the chance at hooking into a large brown trout here.

 Mossy Creek was first opened to public fishing in 1978.
 DWR, Trout Unlimited, and landowners along the stream partnered to create this world-class fishery.
 It was sealed with a simple agreement that all anglers must carry a signed permit card along with a valid Virginia fishing license.
 Since that time, fishermen have honed their fly fishing skills and hundreds of browns have been caught and released from its spring-fed waters.
 Thousands of young brown trout have been stocked into its waters since the 1970’s, allowing the food-rich waters and stable flow of Mossy Creek to “grow out” the fingerlings.
 The result is a popular destination that is sure to resonate with fly casters of all ages.